pschaus/book_lepl1402/source/part6.rst

 Static nested classes are a way to logically group classes together, to improve code organization, and to encapsulate functionality within a larger class.
 This promotes a more modular and structured design, in a way that is similar to :ref:`packages <packages>`, but at a finer granularity.
 Note that it is allowed for two different classes to use the same name for a nested class, which can prevent collisions between class names in large applications.

-Importantly, static nested classes have access to the private static members of the outer class, which was not the case of the external class ``RowComparator1``: This can for instance be useful to take advantage of :ref:`private enumerations or constants <enumerations>` that would be defined inside the outer class.
+Importantly, static nested classes have access to the private static members of the outer class, which was not the case of the top-level class ``RowComparator1``: This can for instance be useful to take advantage of :ref:`private enumerations or constants <enumerations>` that would be defined inside the outer class.

 Inner classes